renatogoedert/PostdocAI/FoundationsAI/CA/README.md

 # Selected solution

-After toughyly consideration of all models the two most applicable to the problem was A* and the reinforcment learining, as the system aims to be applyed in multiple houses, the computation resource needed to train a model would be divided by multiple users, making it more viable, and combining with the probability of a expansion with energy supliers and grid providers to create a data-drive system, the Reinforcment learning was choseen, as its adaptative paradigm would make it perfect to recive and adpt to the data of the grid.
+After thorough consideration of all algorithms stated before, the two most applicable to the problem were Search (A*) and Reinforcement Learning.
+As the system aims to be applied in multiple houses, the computation resource needed to train a model would be divided by multiple users, making it more viable, and, combined with the probability of an expansion with energy suppliers and grid providers to create a data-driven system, reinforcement learning was chosen as the most suitable one, as its adaptive paradigm would make it perfect to receive and adapt to the data of the grid in an eventual demand-side flexibility system.

 ## Archtecture

-The system would be design as a Markov Decision Process(MDP), a mathematichal framework for sequential decision-making problems in enviroments where outcomes a part under control of the agent and part random, they are divided in: (Sutton and Barto, 2018)
+The system would be designed as a Markov Decision Process (MDP).
+Sutton and Barto (2018) explain this system as a mathematical framework for sequential decision-making problems in environments where outcomes are partly under control and partly random.
+They are divided into:

 S – a finite set of states, representing all possible configurations the environment can be in.